SaaS Development: In-Depth Guide For Founders

 a.)
 Market research

 A clear understanding of the market will help you know if there’s a unique challenge that your targeted customers would like to be solved.
-Eventually, this may help you gain a competitive edge once you have sufficient knowledge about technologies and the latest trends in the market, which is highly essential.
+Eventually, this may help you gain a competitive edge once you have sufficient knowledge about technologies and the latest trends in the market (like artificial intelligence, AR, VR, and machine learning), which is highly essential.

 b.)
 SaaS pricing models